Please note that this post contains affiliate links. It means that if you buy Tailwind through my link I will receive a

 How I use Tailwind for Pinterest

 Please note that this is the way I personally use Tailwind to schedule pins on Pinterest.
-You don’t have to follow it if you don’t agree with something or you know a different way.
+You don’t have to follow it if you don’t agree.

 Another thing is that this tutorial is entirely focus on Tailwind for Pinterest.
 If you are looking for an Instagram tutorial check this video.